 Knowing that buying organic is really “in” right now, some manufacturers will try to game the system and put a big sticker on there claiming their product is exactly that, but read the fine print and you’re likely to see the filler is made from organic materials, but the glues and fire retardant sprays are still very much toxic.

 Where do Manufacturers get Their Materials from?

-Something else to consider before making a judgment call – much of the green movement has to do with sourcing locally in an effort to not only cut down on pollution caused by international transport, but also to support local growers.
+Something else to consider before making a judgment call – much of the green movement has to do with sourcing locally to not only cut down on pollution caused by international transport but also to support local growers.
 This is a wonderful idea.

 There are, however, certain natural products that can only be sourced overseas, such as natural latex.
 This fact should be taken into consideration when making a purchasing decision.